Civil and Criminal Domestic Violence Actions in Mecklenburg County

 Usually, in a civil domestic violence action, an accuser is looking for monetary damages in the form of reimbursement for any medical bills that they may have incurred as a result of injuries.
 In addition, they are often looking for possession of a property and that the accused be kept away from it.
 Also, depending on the circumstances, they might even be asking for custody of children.

-An accuser in a criminal domestic violence action is asking for a criminal conviction and, depending on the circumstances; they are often asking for the punishment to include potential jail time and removal from the home of the accuser.
+A Mecklenburg County accuser in a criminal domestic violence action is asking for a criminal conviction and, depending on the circumstances, they are often asking for the punishment to include potential jail time and removal from the home of the accuser.

 When the Accuser Drops the Charges